Free and Fast Shipping Free & Fast Shipping

 Using the Right Method

-In the real world, the choice of SOC determination method depends on the application.
+In the real world, the choice of SOC battery determination method depends on the application.
 Golf carts, wheelchairs, and scooters, where simplicity and reliability are paramount, often rely on the time-tested voltage method.
 Laptops and medical equipment, demanding high accuracy and precision, frequently employ the coulomb counting technique, ensuring that critical devices remain operational when needed most.
 The automotive industry utilizes internal impedance measurements during battery testing and debugging, optimizing performance and ensuring the reliability of electric vehicles.

 The choice of SOC determination method depends on several factors, including: